mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ### Incoming commands

+##### Control Commands

 `Sharktopoda 2` will support a remote protocol that will allow other applications to send commands to it via UDP.
-The protocol will support the following incoming video control commands:
+The protocol will support the following control commands:

 - [Connect](#---connect)
 - [Open](#---open)